DeeUnderscore/perkeeppy/README.md

 This library provides an interface for interacting with API endpoints that the [Perkeep](https://perkeep.org/) (previously called Camlistore)  daemon exposes.
 It supports the basic operations, such as put/get, as well as some higher level APIs, such as the signing helper.

 ## Background ##
-This library is based on the earlier work of Martin Atkins – the [camlistore](https://pypi.org/project/camlistore/) ([repository](https://github.com/apparentlymart/python-camlistore)) library.
-The previous library was updated to Python 3. prekeeppy adds extra functionality for uploading schema blobs, using the signing endpoint, and using the unofficial upload helper.
+This library is based on the earlier work of Martin Atkins – the [camlistore](https://pypi.org/project/camlistore/) ([repository](https://github.com/apparentlymart/python-camlistore)) library. *perkeeppy* updates the original library to Python 3.
+It also adds extra functionality for uploading schema blobs, using the signing endpoint, and using the unofficial upload helper.

 ## Installation ##